Sam-NB/northbay-gstn-kaf-elas/README.md

 ### Details of what happening in each piece

-   The majority of the Kafka Stack configuration is done via the nodegroup.template.yaml userdata with custom bootstrap operations based node type BROKER, CONSUMER or PRODUCER.
+   The majority of the Kafka Stack configuration is done via the nodegroup.template.yaml userdata, with custom bootstrap operations based on node type: BROKER, CONSUMER or PRODUCER.

     ZOOKER_PORT="2181"
     KAFKA_BROKER_PORT="9092"